thekoushik/clapient/README.md

 ## Why clapient?
 While developing frontent for webapps(like Angular), we use normal http client library to send AJAX requests.
 The structure of the AJAX client is nothing but a class with some methods that corresponds to the API endpoints we use.
 Most of the time we do not care about these methods but it seriously jeopardize the future development because changing a small chunk of code generates a series of errors that we do not understand.

-Here, clapient can provide not only a safer development practice but also leads to less erroneous API client classes.
+Here, clapient can provide not only a safer development practice but also leads to less erroneous AJAX calls to your API backend.

 ## Install
 ```bash